mariellefoster/plots_and_projects/README.md

 ## Markov Marf
 - Inspired by Markov Michelle
 - Feed a markov chain my corpus of emails, see what comes out

+## Twitter Server
+- Posts on twitter random packets it intercepts
+  - What packets would be interesting?
+  - Point of anonymization, or publicity?
+  - i.e. "Someone is visiting this website" vs. "This mac address is doing this thing"